gabriel-m-m/Ledger-Project/README.md

 - As a user, I want to be able to see a summary of what is owed by which people
 - As a user, I want to be able to balance out the amounts owed
 (e.g. if P1 owes P2 $10, and P2 owes P1 $3, then P1 owes P2 $7)
+- As a user, I want to be able to save my ledger to file
+- As a user, I want to be able to load my ledger from file